Reading Time: 5 minutes 43 seconds

 Eggs.
 One egg has about six grams of protein along with healthy fats and B vitamins.

 Chicken.
-Choose chicken breast for a lean source of protein, about 26 grams per three ounces.
+Choose chicken breast for a lean source of high quality protein, about 26 grams per three ounces.

 Lean beef.
 Beef is a good protein choice as long as you stick with lean cuts.
 In addition to protein, it contains creatine, known to improve athletic performance and have other health benefits.